- Get Info

-The College of Continuing Education (CCE) offers individualized, applied, and professional programs for a wide range of student populations.
+The College of Continuing Education (CCE) offers individualized, applied, and professional programs for a wide range of student populations, including a bachelor's degree completion program (see Multidisciplinary Studies [MdS].)
 While not a freshman-admitting college, CCE offers bachelor's degrees to upper division students in the following areas:

-Additionally, CCE offers evening and online and distance-education courses, as well as certificate programs and numerous non-credit courses.
+Additionally, CCE offers evening and online and distance-education courses, as well as certificate programs and numerous professional development and personal enrichment non-credit courses.
 To get started exploring the wide range of options in CCE, click here.

-Clinical Laboratory Sciences - formerly medical technology (Center for Allied Health Programs)
+Medical Laboratory Sciences - formerly Clinical Laboratory Sciences (Center for Allied Health Programs)

-The Center for Allied Health Programs offers a Bachelor of Science in Clinical Laboratory Sciences, which includes a liberal arts education, a thorough grounding in the physical sciences, and clinical experiences in various laboratories.
-Students are admitted to the CLS program after completing the prerequisites, submitting the CLS online application and either a Change of College request or application for U of M admission.
+The Center for Allied Health Programs offers a Bachelor of Science in Medical Laboratory Sciences, which includes a liberal arts education, a thorough grounding in the physical sciences, and clinical experiences in various laboratories.
+Students are admitted to the MLS program after completing the prerequisites, submitting the MLS online application and either a Change of College request or application for U of M admission.
 Admission is once a year for the upcoming fall semester and requires an interview and skills assessment.
-The Program in CLS admits students to both year 3 and year 4.
+The MLS program admits students to both year 3 and year 4.
 Students entering year 4 are assigned to one of two performance sites upon admission, which are located in Minneapolis and Rochester, MN.
+The MLS curriculum is delivered as a hybrid program, which allows the students access to online lectures, laboratory simulations and other course materials from home, as well as face-to-face instruction in state-of-the-art student laboratories.
 Upon completion of the degree, graduates are eligible to take the national certification examination to practice.